dkvz/PasswordManagerApp/README.md

 - [x] Remove the old project from Github -> Made it private.
 - [x] Use CSS variables while I'm at it.
 - [x] There doesn't seem to be a handler for error 404s -> Quick fixed this by adding `app.UseStatusCodePages();``in Startup.cs.
 Not awesome but it works.
-- [ ] Email notifications for failed login attempts, log all the successful logins somewhere.
+- [x] Email notifications for failed login attempts, log all the successful logins somewhere.
-- [ ] Log all of the attempts somwhere.
+- [x] Log all of the attempts somwhere.
 - [x] The `asp-append-version="true"` thing doesn't work at all with the production release, the version ID's are gone. -> It does work, the correct exe is in PasswordManagerApp\bin\Release\netcoreapp2.2\win-x64\publish or equivalent.
 - [x] I have a 404 on the source maps - They don't seem to be available through Kestrel, probably because they're referenced as being at the root in the files (as in /sites.css.map instead of /assets/sites.css/map) (we juste need to add --public-url to parcel).
 - [x] Add Babel just for the fun of it and also because my cheap browser check in Index.cshtml encompasses browsers that have no ES6 support -> Parcel just auto babelifies ES6.
 - [ ] Double check if the ClientIp we save in SecureSession objects works with X-Forwarded-For when deployed in production, because there's some chance it doesn't.
 - [x] Uses or Random in PasswordManagerTools should be replaced with the secured version - It's a TODO item in that project as well -> For what it's used over there it does'nt matter.
 - [ ] SessionManager is not thread safe.
 But I think that would be one of the worst cost/benefit change I could make.
-- [ ] A cookie called .AspNet.Consent is sent with requests.
+- [x] A cookie called .AspNet.Consent is sent with requests.
 We might want to get rid of it.
+- [ ] I got rid of the Consent cookie but now there's another one called "anti forgery" or something.
+What is that about?
-- [ ] TestRequest.cs should be removed.
+- [x] TestRequest.cs should be removed.
 - [x] Re-test the whole session clean up thing.
 - [x] The file selected at login has to be sanitized before it's used on the backend.
 We should probably just send the position in the list.
 - [x] Change the title when the view changes.
 - [ ] I do not know what happens if some of the source strings provided are empty - I should check for empty data in the API endpoints.
 - [x] Add some sort of spinner when doing the API requests.
-- [ ] There should also be some sort of spinner while we're initializing the index page and processing the JS in site.js.
+- [x] There should also be some sort of spinner while we're initializing the index page and processing the JS in site.js.
 - [x] I don't think the calls to System.GC.Collect() do anything super helpful in the PasswordManagerTools project.
 I feel like they're slowing everything down by a lot.
 I should remove them.
 - [x] The password list (HTML select element) looks terrible.
 Can we do something with the CSS? -> Not really if using the select element as is.
 - [x] Add a margin left to the close icon for the toaster message.